DionMS8/NextJS-Practice/README.md

 ## 💬 Get in touch

-If you have various suggestions, questions or want to discuss things, have a look at the Discussion section on this repo or reach out at Twitter!
+If you have various suggestions, questions or want to discuss things, have a look at the Discussion section on this repo.

 ## 🙌 Show your support

-Be sure to leave a ⭐️ if you like the notes and also be sure to contribute, if you're interested!
+Be sure to leave a ⭐️ if you like the notes and also be sure to contribute if you're interested!